guenp/PyQDInstrument/readme.md

 - Run the QDInstrument_Server.exe program on the PPMS control PC.
 - Copy the `QDInstrument.DLL` file to the IronPython DLL folder.
-- Open an IronPython console on a measurement PC that can access the control PC's port on which the server can be contacted.
+- Open an IronPython console on a measurement PC (Windows) that can access the control PC's port on which the server can be contacted.
 - Add PyQDInstrument to the pythonpath or add an `pqi\__init__.py` file with

 ```python